developer-friendly/blog/docs/posts/0007-oidc-authentication.md

 ---
 date: 2024-04-14
-description: "OpenID Connect is the modern-day solution to an ever-lasting problem: to authenticate users when the identity provider and the service provider are different entities."
+description: >-
+  An intro to OpenID Connect and how to use it to grant GitHub Actions access to AWS account securely, without storing long-lived credentials anywhere.
 draft: true
 categories:
   - OAuth2